 It’s finally my turn to host a tour stop for the 2015 Chapter One Young writers Conference blog tour!

 For anyone who doesn’t know, Ch1Con is a writing conference both for and by teens and young adults.
 Our 2015 event will take place Saturday, August 8th in Arlington Heights, IL, a northern suburb of Chicago.
 2015 registration is currently open on the Ch1Con website for writers from a middle school to undergraduate level and at an early bird discount price of $39.99.
-Our speakers will include YA author Kat Zhang (The Hybrid Chronicles, HarperCollins), renowned freelance editor Taryn Albright of The Girl with the Green Pen, and YA/NA author Ava Jae (Beyond the Red, Sky Pony Press).
+Our speakers will include YA author Kat Zhang (The Hybrid Chronicles, HarperCollins), renowned freelance editor Taryn Albright of The Girl with the Green Pen, and YA/NA author Gabe Cole (Ava Jae) (Beyond the Red, Sky Pony Press).

 Instead of me spending my tour stop rambling endlessly about the conference (because let’s face it, I do that enough anyway), I figured you might appreciate learning about one of our speakers instead.
-So, say hello to the one and only Ava Jae!
+So, say hello to the one and only Gabe Cole (Ava Jae)!

 is a YA and NA writer, an Assistant Editor at Entangled Publishing, and is represented by Louise Fury of The Bent Agency.
-Her YA Sci-Fi debut, BEYOND THE RED
+His YA Sci-Fi debut, BEYOND THE RED

-, is releasing March 2016 from Sky Pony Press.
-When she’s not writing about kissing, superpowers, explosions, and aliens, you can find her with her nose buried in a book, nerding out over the latest X-Men news, or hanging out on her blog
+, is releasing March 2016 from Sky Pony Press (under the name Ava Jae).
+When he’s not writing about kissing, superpowers, explosions, and aliens, you can find him with his nose buried in a book, nerding out over the latest X-Men news, or hanging out on his blog

 , or YouTube channel